0b01/rickyhan.com/_posts/2018-02-06-rust-guitar-pedal-effects-dsp.markdown

 }
 ```

 This trait defines the minimum set of methods for an effect struct.
-Note that Effect needs to be `Send` for it to cross thread boundary and move into the closure and `Sized` for it to be a [trait object](https://doc.rust-lang.org/book/first-edition/trait-objects.html#object-safety).
+Note that Effect needs to be `Send` for it to cross thread boundaries(for example, move into the closure) and `Sized` for it to be a [trait object](https://doc.rust-lang.org/book/first-edition/trait-objects.html#object-safety).

-A simple Effect implementing this trait is Overdrive:
+# Overdrive

+Then I wrote a very simple but real effect: overdrive.
+Guitarists originally obtained an overdriven sound by turning up their vacuum tube-powered guitar amplifiers to high volumes, which caused the signal to get distorted(wiki).

 ```rust
 use effects::{Effect, CtrlMsg};